Multidimensional interferometric photoelectron spectroscopy with extreme ultraviolet photons

 Photochemical reactions are the central driving force in nature and in sustainable technologies.
 Understanding photochemical reactions on the quantum level is thus a primary goal in science.
 However, this task remains a major experimental and theoretical challenge even on the single-molecule level due to the involved ultrafast time scales, predominantly nonradiative processes, and strongly coupled degrees of freedom.

-As spectroscopic probes, well-controlled model systems will be investigated, ranging from:
+As spectroscopic probes, well-controlled model systems will be investigated, ranging from isolated, cold molecules and molecular complexes to individual species embedded in tailored nano-cluster environments.

 Project Goals